mobilecoinofficial/forest/README.md

 ## Running Forestbot Locally

-In your pipenv, run `ENV=dev`.
-Then, you'll need your signal-cli symlinked to the forest-draft directory. `ln -s ~/signal-cli/build/install/signal-cli/bin/signal-cli .`
+You'll need your signal-cli symlinked to the forest-draft directory. `ln -s ~/signal-cli/build/install/signal-cli/bin/signal-cli .`

 If you have secrets, `python3.9 -m forest.datastore list_accounts` should show your available accounts.
 Then you can start it with an available number: `python3.9 contactbot.py +5555555555`

 ## Running in Docker Locally

-`docker build . --label contactbot` then `docker run contactbot` should work?
+`docker build -t contactbot .` then `docker run --env-file dev_secrets contactbot` should work?

 ## Running Forestbot on fly.io

 We use fly.io for hosting.
-You'll need flyctl.
+You'll need flyctl: `curl -L https://fly.io/install.sh | sh`.
+Ask for an invite to our fly organization, or add a payment method to your personal fly account.
+Use `fly auth` to login.

-To update secrets in fly:
+Create a fly app with `fly apps create`.
+Use a unique-ish name.

-`cat secrets | flyctl secrets import`
+Before deploying for the first time, and afterwords to update secrets, run `cat dev_secrets | flyctl secrets import`.
+If you're managing multiple environments like prod and staging, make multiple secrets files with their own `BOT_NUMBER`, `DATABASE_URL`, etc. Name those files `staging_secrets`, `dev_secrets`, etc. Afterwords, if you want to run stuff locally using a different set of secrets, use e.g. `ENV=prod python3.9 contactbot.py`

-Deploys generally should be `--strategy immediate` to not risk the old instance receiving messages and advancing the ratchet after the new instance has already downloaded the state.
+Finally, run `fly deploy`.
+This will build the docker image, upload it to the fly registry, and actually deploy it to fly.
+After the first time, deploys generally should be `--strategy immediate` to not risk the old instance receiving messages and advancing the ratchet after the new instance has already downloaded the state.

 > flyctl deploy [<workingdirectory>] [flags]
 >  --strategy string      The strategy for replacing running instances.
 Options are canary, rolling, bluegreen, or immediate.
 Default is canary